Demand Response: Balancing Energy Needs and Grid Stability

 Since socket type meters are so easy to install and remove they make it easy to perform maintenance.
 Many utilities have testing programs where all of the meters are changed-out on a cyclical basis to perform testing.

 A socket type meter is usually denoted with an “S” after the form number.
 For example, a form 2s meter is a socket type meter because of the “S”.
+This is in contrast to A base meters that require a physical connection to the meter.

 Where can socket type meters be used?